undefinedDarkness/undefineddarkness.github.io/src/ricing/useful.md

 #f How to RTFM & Get help
 Read manuals whenever you can, those can be easily accessed for any installed software by doing `man <NAME-OF-SOFTWARE>`, or by searching through a online [repository](https://manpages.debian.org/).
+If manpages are too long for you, You can also try using [tldr-pages](https://github.com/tldr-pages/tldr) to get the very basics of an application with some examples

 Applications will list all their options there along with addition options specific to the application.
 Many apps also have GitHub wikis or documentation in the README for their app, kindly refer to those too.